Guzpenha/transformer_rankers/README.md

 pip install -e .
 pip install -r requirements.txt
 ```
-## Example: BERT-ranker for dialogue
+## Code example: BERT-ranker for dialogue
-The following example uses BERT for the task of conversation response ranking using [MANtIS](https://guzpenha.github.io/MANtIS/) corpus.
+The folowing example uses BERT for the task of conversation response ranking using [MANtIS](https://guzpenha.github.io/MANtIS/) corpus.
 We can download the data as follows:

 ```python
 from transformer_rankers.datasets import downloader